jahid012/laravel-language-extractor/readme.md

 # Laravel Language Extractor

 The Laravel Language Extractor is a command-line tool for extracting localization keywords from Laravel PHP source files.
-It searches through all PHP files in a specified directory and extracts all translation keys used in the `__()` helper function and outputs them to a JSON file.
+It searches through all Laravel Project in a specified directory and extracts all translation keys used in the `__()` helper function and outputs them to a JSON file.

 ## Installation